 Open Road (eBook)

-Two ancient and priceless biblical documents hold revelations that could change the world as we know it
+Two ancient biblical documents hold revelations that could change the world as we know it

 In 930 CE, a revered group of scholars pen the first sanctioned Bible, planting the seed from which other major religions will grow.
 But in 1953, half the manuscript goes missing while being transported from Syria.
 Around the same time, in the foothills of the Dead Sea, an ancient scroll is discovered—and promptly stolen.
 Six decades later, both parchments stand at the heart of a geopolitical battle between foreign governments and radical extremists, threatening the lives of millions.

 With the American homeland under siege, the president turns to a team of uniquely trained covert operatives that includes FBI profiler Karen Vail, Special Forces veteran Hector DeSantos, and FBI counterterrorism expert Aaron Uziel.
 Their mission: find the stolen documents and capture—or kill—those responsible for unleashing a coordinated and unprecedented terrorist attack on US soil.
 Set in Washington, DC, New York, Paris, England, and Israel, The Lost Codex has been called “a masterwork of international suspense” and “an outstanding novel” by Douglas Preston and “brilliant” by Jeffery Deaver.

 From the first page, you know you’re in the hands of a storyteller at the top of his game: The Lost Codex has nonstop action, living-breathing characters, rich detail and sharp-as-a-knife prose.
 A brilliant job!”